patrikx3/openwrt-insomnia/README.md

 ## The release

-* Linksys WRT1900ACS-eduperez-mwlwifi / Linksys WRT3200ACM-eduperez-mwlwifi
+* Linksys WRT1900ACS-latest-mwlwifi / Linksys WRT3200ACM-latest-mwlwifi
-  * For Linksys the firmwares that start with ```insomnia-eduperez-mwlwifi``` worth trying, because your WIFI is will be flying.
+  * For Linksys the firmwares that start with ```insomnia-latest-mwlwifi``` worth trying, because your WIFI is will be flying.
   * https://cdn.corifeus.com/openwrt/SNAPSHOT/targets/mvebu/generic/
     * If you get the error ```The uploaded image file does not contain a supported format.
 Make sure that you choose the generic image format for your platform.```, you have to do it via SSH with ```sysupgrade -F FIRMWARE```, then it works.
     * If you have a bricked firmware, you need a USB-TTL.
 [Linksys USB-TTL](docs/linksys-usb-ttl.md).